cyber-defence-campus/netgear_r6700v3_circled/docs/3_tracing.md

 ### GDB Commands Script
 The file [circled.trace.gdb](../morion/circled.trace.gdb) is a commands script to be used with the _GNU Project Debugger (GDB)_.
 It contains GDB commands that bring the target to the point from which we aim to start collecting a trace.
-As show below, the trace can be collected with the command `morion_trace`, a custom GDB command implemented by [Morion](https://github.com/pdamian/morion) (usage: `morion_trace [debug] <trace_file_yaml:str> <stop_addr:int> [<stop_addr:int> [...]]`).
+As show below, the trace can then be collected with the command `morion_trace`, a custom GDB command implemented by [Morion](https://github.com/pdamian/morion) (usage: `morion_trace [debug] <trace_file_yaml:str> <stop_addr:int> [<stop_addr:int> [...]]`).
 ```